-Need and SSL certificate?
+Need an SSL certificate?

 We sell a 3 year 100% browser compatible SSL certificate fully installed for $49.
 This is only for existing customers and can be bought as an addon from your account manager.
 You can also get an SSL from any other company that has them and install them manually.
+Most web host accounts are compatible with our free SSL which we install by default and renew with all new web hosting accounts.

 What is SSL?